Orcs Must Die! 3: Plot

 The story picks up 20 years after the events in Orcs Must Die!
 2.

 Expansions

-An expansion entitled "Drastic Steps" was released November 6, 2020.
+An expansion entitled "Drastic Steps" was released on November 6, 2020.
 The expansion includes a new story campaign, 5 new scenarios, an endless map, weapons, traps, enemies, and hero cosmetics to the game.

-An expansion entitled "Cold as Eyes" was announced on October 7, 2021 and is planned for release on November 11, 2021.
+An expansion entitled "Cold as Eyes" was released on November 11, 2021.
+The expansion includes 3 new scenarios as well as new weapons, traps and enemies to the game.

+Another expansion title "Tipping the Scales" was released on April 7, 2022, for all platforms, with 5 new scenarios, new traps, new weapons, and enemies.

 Reception

 Orcs Must Die!
 3 received "mixed or average" reviews for Stadia and "generally favorable" reviews for Windows according to the review aggregation website Metacritic.

 Jeremy Peel of PC Gamer said "Robot Entertainment has shown it still knows exactly how to make Orcs Must Die!" and defined the game as a "conservative but confident return to form from the masters of a much-loved genre".